Post-Nasal Drip Treatment

 Telehealth works well for post-nasal drip because diagnosis relies mainly on a careful review of your symptoms.
 Your provider will ask about your symptom patterns, nasal congestion, sneezing, itching, heartburn, medications, and environmental triggers.

-At Innocre Telehealth, our board-certified provider evaluates patients in Delaware, Maryland, and Washington.
+At Innocre Telehealth, our board-certified provider evaluates patients in Maryland, Washington, and Delaware.
 We use a step-by-step approach to find the likely cause and start the right treatment.
 When needed, we can arrange allergy testing, sinus CT imaging, or a referral to an ENT (ear, nose, and throat) specialist at a local facility.

 Common Symptoms